-The bill would require the Program to provide for the completion of modernization and expansion projects selected for construction under the Transportation Works for Kansas Program (T-Works) [KSA 68-2314b] and that those projects be let prior to July 1, 2023.
-The bill would require the Secretary to let to construction contract at least one phase of each remaining T-Works project before any modernization or expansion project, or both, under the Program is let to construction.
-The bill would allow completing a reconstruction of an interchange at I-135 and 36th Street in Harvey County to be optional.
+The bill would require the FORWARD program to provide for the completion of modernization and expansion projects selected for construction under the Transportation Works for Kansas Program (T-Works) [KSA 68-2314b] and that those projects be let prior to July 1, 2023; however, completing a reconstruction of an interchange at I-135 and 36th Street in Harvey County would be optional.
 If that project is not constructed, the bill would require the estimated construction costs for that project to be used on other construction projects in KDOT's south central district.